Cola Boyy: Political views

 Multiple features about Cola Boyy as a musician have made reference to his left-wing activism, which he became involved in around the time he began making music as Cola Boyy.
 Urango became politicized after participating in a radical reading group that he was invited to by a friend.
 He organized with Todo Poder Al Pueblo, a collective that advocates for immigrants and workers in Urango's home city of Oxnard.
 He was also a member of APOC (Anarchist People of Color), which helps to organize free punk rock concerts accessible to all ages.

 Urango eventually distanced himself from these activist groups, after realising that they were detrimental to his mental health and career.

 Death

 Urango died on March 17, 2024, at his Oxnard home at the age of 34.
 No cause of death was disclosed.
-Speculations said that he was suffering from spinal health issues.